aptech/docs/docs/dtdayofweek.rst

 Format
 ----------------
-.. function:: dow = dtDayofWeek(X [, columns, startMonday])
+.. function:: dow = dtDayofWeek(X [, column, startMonday])

-    :param X: data with metadata.
+    :param X: Data with metadata.
-    :type X: NxK Dataframe
+    :type X: TxK dataframe

-    :param columns: Optional, names or indices of the date variable in *X* to get days of the week from.
+    :param column: Optional, name or index of the date variable in *X* to get days of the week from.
-    :type columns: Jx1 Vector or string array
+    :type column: Scalar or string

     :param startMonday: Optional, indicator variable to start week on Monday (1-7).
     :type startMonday: Scalar

-    :return dow: the day of the week components of the dates contained in the Jx1 columns specified by *columns*.
+    :return dow: the day of the week components of the dates contained in the column specified by *column*.
-    :rtype dow: NxJ Vector
+    :rtype dow: Tx1 vector

 Examples